 - Confused about what the lane is for libraries right now, and…

-- Thankful for food workers and emergency responders and essential services heroes who are keeping the world running.
+- Thankful and fearful for food workers and emergency responders and essential services folks (like my sister) who are keeping the world running.

 - Heartened by how communities are coming together and how people are finding ways to support each other (from a safe social distance!)